 On February 3, 2025, the Independent Committee held a meeting to evaluate the bids counsel had obtained with respect to the fairness opinion.
 Prior to the meeting, counsel provided written materials from two firms to the Independent Committee for consideration.
 The Committee discussed the merits of the two bids received, including each firm's reputation and relevant experience in rendering opinions on transactions, the specific experience of each firm in the cannabis industry, and the costs and fees for the engagement of each.
 Counsel reviewed the details regarding each bid with the members of the Independent Committee.
-The Independent Committee directed counsel to receive and evaluate a bid from a third firm and agreed that the Independent Committee would make a final choice after evaluating the third firm's proposal.
+The Independent Committee directed counsel to obtain and evaluate a bid from a third firm and agreed that the Independent Committee would make a final choice after evaluating the third firm's proposal.

 The Independent Committee also discussed the potential transaction structure.
 Counsel explained to the Independent Committee that Nevada law permitted a public company to effectuate a reverse stock split upon obtaining the affirmative approval of a majority of the stockholders voting at a meeting.
 The reverse stock split would result in fractionalization of stock, meaning that after the reverse stock split a stockholder may own less than one share of stock.
 In the contemplated transaction, the Company would purchase any fractionalized shares from such shareholders.
-The Independent Committee discussed what price per share would be optimal for the shareholders a pre-split price per share equal to the higher of (a) the highest trading price over the 30-day period prior to the delivery of the Proxy Statement to shareholders, or (b) the highest amount indicated in an independent third-party fairness opinion.
+The Independent Committee discussed what price per share would be optimal for the shareholders.
+The Independent Committee concluded that to ensure maximum fairness and a maximum price to minority shareholders, the Company could offer the fractionalized shareholders a pre-split price per share equal to the higher of (a) the highest trading price over the 30-day period prior to the delivery of the Proxy Statement to shareholders, or (b) the highest amount indicated in an independent third-party fairness opinion.

 On March 3, 2025, the Independent Committee held a meeting to choose the firm to provide the fairness opinion and to further discuss the proposed transaction structure.
-After reviewing bids from three firms, the Independent Committee elected to engage Houlihan Capital, LLC ("Houlihan") to provide the fairness opinion.
+After reviewing bids from the original two bidding firms, and the third bid counsel was directed to solicit at the February 3, 2025 meeting, the Independent Committee elected to engage Houlihan Capital, LLC ("Houlihan") to provide the fairness opinion.
 The Independent Committee resolved to provide Houlihan with any information requested and to cooperate with Houlihan to ensure prompt delivery of the fairness opinion.
 In response to a request from the Independent Committee, counsel made a presentation to the Independent Committee regarding the mechanics of a reverse stock split in a potential take-private transaction.

 On April 9, 2025, the Independent Committee met to hear the presentation of Houlihan.
 Houlihan confirmed that it maintained independence throughout the engagement and had no prior relationship with the Company.
 Houlihan further affirmed that its compensation is not contingent upon the outcome of the transaction and that it had been provided with unrestricted access to Company documentation it needed to conduct its analysis.
-Houlihan explained that its fairness option would address whether the reverse stock split was fair to unaffiliated shareholders but would not serve as a recommendation to proceed.
-Houlihan explained its rationale for choosing the valuation methodologies it chose.
-Houlihan presented its results and the review and approval process remaining before the issuance of the final fairness options.
-The Independent Committee posed several questions to the Houlihan team, including whether trailing twelve-month financial information or forward-looking revenue projections were most appropriate, how OTC-listed company in the company in the company is to the available market data.
+Houlihan explained that its fairness option would address whether the reverse stock split was fair to unaffiliated security holders but would not serve as a recommendation to proceed.